 When requesting reimbursement for meals, the employee must provide itemized receipts listing the food and beverages purchased.
 The University has a no-alcohol policy, so all receipts are reviewed to ensure that alcohol is not being reimbursed.
 Receipts that include alcohol are reduced for the alcohol and any corresponding taxes.

 An employee adequately accounts for moving expenses by giving the employer documentary evidence of those expenses, along with a statement of expense, an account book, a diary, or a similar record in which the employee entered each expense at or near the time it was incurred.
 Documentary evidence includes receipts, canceled checks, and bills.
 Please do not discard itemized receipts, as items purchased must be reviewed.
 Credit card and bank statements may be used as proof of payment, but a receipt/invoice is still required for expense reimbursement.

 The standard mileage rate used for moving reimbursements is as follows:

 - $0.180 Effective 01/01/2018-12/31/2018

 - $0.170 Effective 01/01/2017-12/31/2017

-Please see the IRS website for more information on mileage.
+Please see the IRS website for more information on mileage rates.

-The IRS requires the University of Florida to withhold income tax, social security tax, and Medicare tax from reimbursements and allowances paid to you that are included in your income.
-This is reported in box 1 of your IRS Form W-2.
-However, the University of Florida DOES NOT include in your wages reimbursements paid under the IRS Accountable Plan Rules for moving expenses that you:
+The IRS requires the University of Florida to withhold income tax, social security, and Medicare from employee reimbursements and allowances that are considered income to the employee.
+This income is included in the amount reported in Box 1 of the employee’s IRS Form W-2.

-Send your moving expense documents to your department for approval.
-In turn, they will contact Finance and Accounting, University Payroll & Tax Services, for review and guidance.
+Employees should provide all self-move expense documents to their department for approval.
+In turn, the department will contact Finance and Accounting, University Payroll & Tax Services, to process the employee’s reimbursement.